Privacy Odometers and Filters: Pay-as-you-Go Composition: Privacy Preliminaries

 This theorem can be easily generalized to hold for values of $\epsilon_i$ that are not all equal (as done in \cite{KOV15}).
 However, this is not as all-encompassing as it would appear at first blush, because this straightforward generalization would not allow for the \emph{values} of $\epsilon_i$ and $\delta_i$ to be chosen adaptively by the data analyst.
 Indeed,the definition of differential privacy itself (Definition \ref{def:privacy}) does not straightforwardly extend to this case.
-The remainder of this paper is devoted to laying out a framework in which we can sensibly talk about the privacy parameters $\epsilon_i$ and $\delta_i$ being chosen adaptively by the data analyst, and to prove composition theorems (including an analogue of Theorem \ref{thm:drv}) in this model.
+The remainder of this paper is devoted to laying out a framework for sensibly talking about the privacy parameters $\epsilon_i$ and $\delta_i$ being chosen adaptively by the data analyst, and to prove composition theorems (including an analogue of Theorem \ref{thm:drv}) in this model.